azavea/raster-vision/docs/commands.rst

 Auxiliary (Aux) Commands
 ------------------------

-Raster Vision utilizes *auxiliary commands* for things like data preperation.
+Raster Vision utilizes *auxiliary commands* for things like data preparation.
 These are commands that do not run in the normal ML pipeline (e.g., if one were to run run ``rastervision run`` without an command specified).
-Auxiliary commands normally do not have the same type of implicit configuration setting as normal commands; because of this, file paths are often set explicity, and these commands are often configured and returned from an ``ExperimentSet`` method directly, instead of implicity created through the ``ExperimentConfig``.
+Auxiliary commands normally do not have the same type of implicit configuration setting as normal commands; because of this, file paths are often set explicitly, and these commands are often configured and returned from an ``ExperimentSet`` method directly, instead of implicitly created through the ``ExperimentConfig``.

 Configuring Aux Commands
 ^^^^^^^^^^^^^^^^^^^^^^^^

 There are two ways to configure an Aux command: one is through custom configuration set on an ``ExperimentConfig``, and the other is to directly return a ``CommandConfig`` instance from an experiment method.
 Normally Aux Commands are run separately from the normal experiment workflow, so we suggest returning command configurations as a default.

-Configurating an Aux Command from an ExperimentConfig
+Configuring an Aux Command from an ExperimentConfig
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In order to pass an Aux Command configuraiton through the experiment, you must set the configuration on the custom configuration of the experiment, as a dictionary of aux command configuration values, set onto a property that is the command name.
+In order to pass an Aux Command configuration through the experiment, you must set the configuration on the custom configuration of the experiment, as a dictionary of aux command configuration values, set onto a property that is the command name.

 The aux command configuration dict must either have a ``root_uri`` property set, which will determine the root
 URI to store command configuration, or a ``key`` property, which will be used to implicitly construct